Indian father and son battle for billion-dollar empire

-NEW DELHI (AFP) - Vijaypat Singhania thought he was keeping his billion-dollar Indian textile empire in the family when he gifted control of the Raymond Group to his son Gautam three years ago.
+NEW DELHI • Mr Vijaypat Singhania thought he was keeping his billion-dollar Indian textile empire in the family when he gifted control of the Raymond Group to his son Gautam three years ago.

 But their relationship has disintegrated spectacularly since, with the father accusing the son of cheating him out of an exclusive apartment and of unceremoniously kicking him out of the company offices.

-Vijaypat now bitterly regrets his decision, which he claims was made because of "emotional blackmail", marking the latest in a long line of high-profile family feuds to scar corporate India.
+Mr Singhania now bitterly regrets his decision, which he claims was made because of "emotional blackmail", marking the latest in a long, long line of high-profile family feuds to scar corporate India.

 It is yet another success story for one of South Asia's great entrepreneurial families - different branches of the Singhania family have interests in cement, dairy and tech.